LLNL/Caliper/README.md

 ### Source-code annotation

-Adding Caliper source-code annotations is easy.
+Caliper provides source-code annotation APIs for C, C++, and Fortran.

 The following example marks "initialization" and "loop" phases in a C++ code, and exports the main loop's current iteration counter.